 We will introduce these topics through a variety of activities including reading, drama, arts and crafts, music and writing.
 We will incorporate Hebrew vocabulary throughout these sessions.
 Our goal is for all children who go through the year to gain a sense of Jewish identity through learning about our stories, how we organize time, and other themes.
 Parents may enrol their children in one, several or, ideally, all of the five-week units.

-We are now accepting registrations for the second unit, Jewish Time, learning about the yearly calendar, history, life events and Shabbat.
-It starts on Nov.
-19, and ends on Dec.
-17, and takes place at a convenient downtown location, accessible by public transportation.
+We are now accepting registrations for the third unit, Jewish Families: Historical, Traditional & Contemporary.
+It starts on on Sunday January 21 and ends on February 25 (no class on Feb.
+18) at a midtown location.
+Please sign up by Wed., Jan.
+10, 2018.
 The cost is $180/child for the unit’s five classes.
 Please click here to register your child.
-Deadline for registration for the second unit is November 10.
 If you wish to register for subsequent units, please email email@example.com.

 The teacher for this school is Dana Rubinshtein, an educator who speaks English, French, Hebrew and Russian.
 Dana holds a bachelor’s degree in science from Concordia University, and now is pursuing a teaching degree through the faculty of education, York University.
 She has experience in the classroom of a Toronto Jewish after-school program and at its summer camp.
 Dana has also worked as: a presenter of science workshops for children and youth, a Hebrew and science tutor to children, and an assistant at a Montreal Jewish day school.